 6. Alvarez RU22T Tenor Ukulele Natural Satin

-If you prefer the smaller size of a soprano ukulele, but you still want an open sound with plenty of projection, then you should really take a look at the Alvarez AU70WS Soprano Ukulele pictured here in Natural Satin.
-This features pro-level tonewoods such as a Solid A+ Sitka Spruce Top and Walnut Back and Sides – all of which can be found on high-level acoustic guitars thanks to the tonal qualities.
+If you prefer the smaller size of a soprano ukulele, but you still want an open sound with plenty of projection, then you should really take a look at the Alvarez RU26S Soprano Ukulele.
+This features pro-level tonewoods such as a Spruce Top and Mahogany Back and Sides – all of which can be found on high-level acoustic guitars thanks to the tonal qualities.

 We love it as it provides a huge sound and lush resonance that really shines through.
 A perfect beginner ukulele that won’t break the bank and won’t look out of place when you transfer to the live arena.